ExplicITConsulting/ExplicITConsulting.github.io/open-source/set-outlooksignatures.md

     //    *** THIS IS THE ONLY DOM MANIPULATION FOR POSITIONING *** containerDiv.insertBefore(scrollingBanner, subtitleElement);

-    // --- Start of Conditional Visibility Logic ---
     // Apply transition properties for smooth fade in/out.
     // If you already have 'transition: opacity ...' in your SCSS for .scrolling-banner,
-    // you can remove this specific line from the JavaScript. scrollingBanner.style.transition = 'opacity 0.5s ease-in-out, visibility 0.5s ease-in-out';
+    // you can remove this JavaScript line. scrollingBanner.style.transition = 'opacity 0.5s ease-in-out, visibility 0.5s ease-in-out';

-    // Set initial visibility to hidden (will be adjusted by checkContentOverlap) scrollingBanner.style.opacity = '0';
+    // Set initial visibility to hidden (will be adjusted by checkContentOverlap immediately) scrollingBanner.style.opacity = '0';
     scrollingBanner.style.visibility = 'hidden';

+    // --- Helper Function: Get Bounding Rectangle of Actual Text Content ---
+    // This function is crucial for getting the tightest possible box around the visible text. const getTextContentRect = (element) => {
+      // If the element doesn't exist or has no child nodes (e.g., empty), return null. if (!element || element.childNodes.length === 0) {
+        return null;
+      }
+      const range = document.createRange();
+      // Selects all child nodes within the element.
+For simple text, this means the text node.
+      // For elements with nested inline elements (like <span> in text), it includes their bounding boxes. range.selectNodeContents(element);
+      return range.getBoundingClientRect();
+    };

-    // Function to check for actual visual content overlap with the banner const checkContentOverlap = () => {
+    // --- Conditional Visibility Logic: Check for Actual Text Content Overlap --- const checkContentOverlap = () => {
       const bannerRect = scrollingBanner.getBoundingClientRect();
       const titleElement = containerDiv.querySelector('h1'); // Outer h1 element
-      const subtitleOuterParagraph = subtitleElement; // Already selected <p class="subtitle is-4 has-text-white">

       let shouldBeHidden = false;

       // Helper function to determine if two bounding rectangles intersect const doRectsIntersect = (rect1, rect2) => {
-        // Return false if either rectangle is not valid (e.g., element not found or display: none) if (!rect1 || !rect2 || rect1.width === 0 || rect1.height === 0 || rect2.width === 0 || rect2.height === 0) {
+        // Return false if either rectangle is not valid or has zero dimensions. if (!rect1 || !rect2 || rect1.width === 0 || rect1.height === 0 || rect2.width === 0 || rect2.height === 0) {
           return false;
         }